Olly and Suzi: Collaborative art

 Collaborative art is an art form where two or more artists work together to create a piece.
 For Olly and Suzi, this also often includes their subject; the animal they are painting.
 Olly and Suzi travel to remote locations all over the world and track an animal that they eventually paint or draw.
-It does not always go exactly to their plan, they have had to learn over many years where the line is with big, dangerous animals, and be careful they do not cross it.
+It does not always go exactly to their plan, they have had to learn over many years when the line is with big, dangerous animals, and be careful they do not cross it.
 They paint or sketch the animal on the same canvas at the same time.
 Their goal is to capture as much of the animal as possible.
 They try to portray the energy of their subject, whether it is frightened or inquisitive or indifferent to these people that have entered its territory.
 Olly and Suzi always try to get an interaction from their subject, whether it be a bite mark, lick, footprint, slither, or occasionally ruining the work completely.
 "One rhino ate the whole thing" Olly told The Guardian in an interview.
 Each artwork that Olly and Suzi complete is unique and captures the essence of the animal they are observing, and the environment in which they are painting it.

 Since meeting in 1987, the pair have always worked around animals but the idea to have the subjects interact with the paintings occurred to them in 1994.
 For nearly three decades Olly and Suzi have been painting animals and attempting to get an interaction with each one, which can be seen in their first film Instinct which was made in their early years of their expeditions.
-Instinct is a short, 11 minute video that shows footage from Olly and Suzi’s early expeditions.
+Instinct is a short, 11-minute video that shows footage from Olly and Suzi’s early expeditions.
 It shows them creating art pieces, and animals interacting with them.
 Many of the works shown in Instinct were very successful in their interactions, for example a drawing of an elephant which was complimented with a footprint as the elephant came to have a look at the drawing.
 Some of the drawings were torn up by their subjects and dragged away into the bush.
 These interactions make each of Olly and Suzi's works unique, because there is always a chance that the painting will end up torn to shreds or be taken away completely.